 To ensure that your water conditions are adjusted, I highly suggest getting the API Aquarium Test Kit (link to Amazon).
 That bundle will quickly measure your pH, ammonia, nitrates, and nitrites.
 It also comes with a stripe that indicates when one of these parameters is out of range.

 If the temperature in your tank isn’t stable, I suggest getting a new heater.
 Low-quality devices will cause fluctuations, which will dramatically stress your fish and compromise their general state.
-I personally use the Cobalt Aquatics Flat Neo-Therm Heater (link to Amazon), which I also reviewed here.
+I personally use the Cobalt Aquatics Neo-Therm Pro Aquarium Heater (link to Amazon), which I also reviewed here.

 3. Conduct Regular Water Changes